 We’ve been asked this a couple of times this week, so here’s a quick overview:

-This is the word that many organisations – and everyone working in writing and communications – use to describe a common approach to the nuts and bolts of presenting information.
+This is the term many organisations – and everyone working in writing and communications – use to describe a common approach to the nuts and bolts of presenting information.
 It includes the way your organisation spells words, capitalises words, uses punctuation and things like italics and bolding.

 It will also set out how your organisation does things like write dates, quantities, addresses – and any other piece of written information you need to have a common approach for.

 The very good reason to have a style guide is your written communications are more legible and easy to follow if you have a common approach to presenting information.

 Typical advice in a style guide will be: